Teleport

 - The Database Service can run on an Azure VM with attached managed identity.
 This is the recommended way of deploying the Database Service in production since it eliminates the need to manage Azure credentials.

-- The Database Service can be registered as an Azure AD application (via AD's "App registrations") and configured with its credentials.
+- The Database Service can be registered as a Microsoft Entra ID application (via "App registrations") and configured with its credentials.
 This is only recommended for development and testing purposes since it requires Azure credentials to be present in the Database Service's environment.

 Go to the Managed Identities page in your Azure portal and click Create to create a new user-assigned managed identity: